ConorPNorris/summer-2024-final-project-team-2/README.md

 Team 2 SS02 2024
 </p>
 <p>
-<strong>:warning: We are currently missing some ROS2 files uploaded because we forgot to pull files before diassembling robot.
-Page will be updated with finalized files September 16
+<strong>:warning: The added ROS2 files may not be the latest version we ran on our final project.
+These are from my laptop but don't show the final changes we made directly from the docker container.
+The files will be updated when we get access to a Jetson again.
 </strong>
 </p>